settings icon

 Answer

 But the Bible has a lot to say about life after death, and it contradicts popular opinion.
-John 3:16 says, "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."
-Then in verse 36, Jesus goes on to say, "Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on them."
-Hebrews 9:27 says, "It is appointed to men once to die, but after this the judgment."
-According to these verses, everyone dies, but not everyone goes to heaven (Matthew 25:46; Romans 6:23; Luke 12:5; Mark 9:43).
+John 3:16 says, “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
+Then in verse 36, Jesus goes on to say, “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on them.”
+Hebrews 9:27 says, “People are destined to die once, and after that to face judgment.”
+According to these verses, everyone dies, but not everyone goes to heaven (see also Matthew 25:46; Romans 6:23; Luke 12:5; Mark 9:43).

 God is holy and perfect.
 Heaven, His dwelling place, is holy and perfect, too (Psalm 68:5; Nehemiah 1:5; Revelation 11:19).
-According to Romans 3:10, "there is none righteous, no not one."
-No human being is holy and perfect enough for heaven.
-The people we call "good" are not good at all compared to the sinless perfection of God.
-If God allowed sinful humans to enter the perfection of heaven, it would no longer be perfect.
-What standard should be used to determine who is "good enough?"
+According to Romans 3:10, “there is no one righteous, not even one.”
+No human being is holy and perfect.
+No one is “good enough” for heaven.
+The people we call “good” are not good at all compared to the sinless perfection of God.
+If God allowed sinful humans to enter the perfection of heaven, that place would no longer be perfect.
+What standard should be used to determine who is “good enough?”
 God’s standard is the only one that counts, and He has already ruled.
-Romans 3:23 says that "all have sinned and fallen short of God’s glory."
+Romans 3:23 says that “all have sinned and fall short of the glory of God.”
 And the payment for that sin is eternal separation from God (Romans 6:23).

 Sin has to be punished, or God is not just (2 Thessalonians 1:6).
 The judgment we face at death is simply God bringing our accounts up to date and passing sentence on our crimes against Him.
 We have no way to make our wrongs right.
 Our good does not outweigh our bad.
-One sin ruins perfection, just as one drop of arsenic in a glass of water poisons the whole glass.
+Just as one drop of arsenic in a glass of water poisons the whole glass, one sin ruins perfection.

-So God became man and took our punishment upon Himself.
-Jesus was God in the flesh.
+So, God became man and took our punishment upon Himself.
+Jesus is God in the flesh.
 He lived a sinless life of obedience to His Father (Hebrews 4:15).
 He had no sin, yet at the cross He took our sin and made it His own.
 Once He paid the price for our sin, we could be declared holy and perfect (2 Corinthians 5:21).
-When we confess our sin to Him and ask His forgiveness, He stamps "Paid in Full" over our life of selfishness, lust, and greed (Acts 2:38; 3:19; 1 Peter 3:18).
+When we confess our sin to Him and ask His forgiveness on the basis of Christ’s sacrifice, He saves us.
+It’s as if He stamps “Paid in Full” over our debt of sin (see Acts 2:38; 3:19; 1 Peter 3:18).

 Return to: